Samir-Kesare/OpsTree-Documentation-/Infra/Manual/OpenVpn/Open-VPN-POC.md

 ***

 ### Step-3 Select the instance type as `t2-micro`.
 Generate a key pair with an appropriate name.
-In thge network settings, pick a VPC; in this case, choose the `management VPC`.
+In thge network settings, pick a VPC; in this case, choose the `Management-VPC`.
 Choose a subnet , preferably a `public subnet`.
 Enable `auto-assign IP`.